 Now to put his in perspective.

-A recent study of popular kids breakfast cereal in Australia showed that the average sugar content of all 20 cereals analysed was 19.8g per 100g – that’s almost 20 per cent sugar.
+A recent study of popular kids’ breakfast cereal in Australia showed that the average sugar content of all 20 kinds of cereal analyzed was 19.8g per 100g – that’s almost 20 percent sugar.
 This equates to about 5 teaspoons of sugar.
-What about yoghurt?
-Natural or plain full-fat yoghurt is about 4.7g/100g sugar, anything over 4.7g/100g is added sugar.
+What about yogurt?
+Natural or plain full-fat yogurt is about 4.7g/100g sugar, anything over 4.7g/100g is added sugar.
 Some popular yogurt brands, particularly those market to children can have up to 24g of sugar – that’s around 6 teaspoons.
 Pop tops can also have up to 6 teaspoons.
 Two sour straps can have up to 4 teaspoons.
 Instant noodles can have around 5 teaspoons.
-So while we often think of sugar as extra treats, in reality it is hidden in all sorts of everyday food – just our bowl of cereal in the morning can be enough for our whole sugar intake for the day!
+So while we often think of sugar as extra treats, in reality, it is hidden in all sorts of everyday food – just our bowl of cereal in the morning can be enough for our whole sugar intake for the day!

 The Bento Box – a dancer’s best friend.

 What has really helped me with organizing snacks for my dancer and myself is the bento box.
 There are all sorts around.
-This one is one of my favourites.
+This one is one of my favorites.

 To summarise, things that are NOT good dancer snacks (these are snacks I see all the time)